MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/vectorimage.rst

 External Images
 ---------------

-A `ResourceVectorImage`_ image can be stored in an :ref:`external memory<chapter.microej.applicationResources>`.
+To fetch images from external memory, the application must pre-register the :ref:`external Image resources<chapter.microej.applicationResources>`.
-The management of this kind of image may be different than the compile-time images and can require some allocations in the MicroUI :ref:`images_heap`.
+The management of this kind of image may be different than the compile-time images and may require some allocations in the MicroUI :ref:`images_heap`.
 For more details about the external image management, refers to the VEE Port Guide chapter :ref:`section_vg_image_external`.

 Caching Generated Images